• Skip to primary navigation

 Weather, stress (not enough nutrients or sunlight), and other growing conditions can increase bitterness.
 This is why one cucumber might be perfectly fine and the next will taste pretty bitter.

-Stretches of hot days and lack of rain are a recipe for bitter cucumbers, whether they are grown commercially or in your garden.
+Stretches of hot days and lack of rain are a recipe for bitter tasting cucumbers, whether they are grown commercially or in your garden.
 They prefer temperatures between 65-75 degrees.
 If you are growing your own cucumbers in the garden this year, consider shading them if temperatures get quite hot.
 You can do this with outdoor umbrellas or by hanging shade cloth between garden stakes.

 Super-tasters